 - 3.1 The authorities agree there is a long track record of effective joint working on strategic matters across L&L. The authorities have continuously engaged with each other on the strategic matters set out in this statement and throughout the preparation of Local Plans across the area.
-This is most clearly evidenced through: - The establishment of the Leicester & Leicestershire Members Advisory Group

-The joint preparation of evidence, including the Housing & Economic Development
+This is most clearly evidenced through: - The establishment of the Leicester & Leicestershire Members Advisory Group - The joint preparation of evidence, including the Housing & Economic Needs Assessment (2022), Strategic Growth Options & Constraints Study (2022), and Strategic Transport Assessment (2022).

-Needs Assessment (2017) - The adoption of a non-statutory Strategic Growth Plan 2018 which includes 'notional' housing figures. - The agreement of Joint Statements in 2017, 2018 and 2020 (Appendix E, G and F) - The publication of this Statement of Common Ground. - 3.2 More information and details of engagement will be set out in individual authorities Duty to Cooperate Statements that accompany Local Plans.
-Authorities will continue to engage on an ongoing basis.
+- The adoption of a non-statutory Strategic Growth Plan 2018 which includes 'notional' housing figures. - The preparation of a Joint Sustainability Appraisal to consider reasonable alternatives for apportionment of Leicester's unmet need to 2036. - The agreement of Joint Statements of Cooperation in 2017, 2018, 2020 and 2021 (Appendix E, F, G and H) - 3.2 More information and details of engagement will be set out in individual authorities Duty to Cooperate Statements that accompany Local Plans.
+Authorities will continue to engage on an ongoing basis. - The June 2021 Statement of Common Ground (Appendix H) - 3.3 The June 2021 Statement (Appendix H) was agreed by all authorities and included the following: